Crestron/CH5ShellUtilitiesCli/src/cli/export-libraries/README.md

 Options:
-    -h, --help,         Help for Exporting libraries from the './app/project/libraries/' folder -l, --list,         Prefix for list of file names --all               Select this option to export all the files
+    -h, --help,         Help for Exporting libraries from the './app/project/libraries/' folder -l, --list,         Prefix for list of file names --all               Select this option to export all the library files

 ```